One thing we get asked probably more than anything else is what you should wear to class in college.

 Why You Should Get Dressed For Class

-I’m not saying that we should spend 5 hours getting ready every morning, or that fashion should be more important than anything else.
-But I do think that looking nice is important, and wearing sweats in public is always a bad idea.
+We’re not saying that you should spend 5 hours getting ready every morning or that fashion should be more important than anything else.
+But we do think that looking nice is important.

-Here are some reasons why you SHOULD get “dressed up” for class, even if that just means jeans and a tee or some cute joggers and a fashion sneaker.
+Here are some reasons why you SHOULD get “dressed up” for class – even if that just means jeans and a tee or some cute joggers and a fashion sneaker.

 Showing respect for your professor

-Showing up to class in sweatpants not only makes you look like a slob, but it’s also disrespectful to your professor.
-He/she dresses nicely for class, in order to show that they take their job seriously.
-When you dress like you’re ready to fall asleep, it gives off the image that you really could care less about the class, which is not a good impression to make.
+Showing up to class in your pajamas not only makes you look like you don’t care, but it’s also disrespectful to your professor.
+They dress nicely for class to show that they take their job seriously.
+When you dress like you’re ready to fall asleep, it says that you could not care less.
+This is disrespectful to your prof.

 Making it easier to focus

-I don’t know about all of you, but I don’t feel very productive when I’m wearing my PJ’s.
-Sweats and pajamas are good for a few things – sleeping, watching TV, and lounging around.
+We don’t know about all of you, but we don’t feel very productive when we’re wearing PJ’s.
+Pajamas are good for a few things – sleeping, watching TV, and lounging around.
 When you’re dressed a little nicer, you’re not going to be tempted to fall back asleep or space out during lecture.
 (We talked more about how well this works in our realistic college outfits blog post.)

 Okay, this is an obvious reason not to wear the clothes you slept in.
 PJ’s aren’t always the cutest.
-We love our oversized sorority graphic tees and sweat shorts for wearing around the dorm, to the gym, or even to a final if I’ve been up all night studying… but never outside of the house for a day of classes.
+We love our oversized sorority graphic tees and sweat shorts for wearing around the dorm, to the gym, or even to a final if we’ve been up all night studying… but never for a day of classes.

-If you love fashion (and I assume you do if you’re reading this site), you should wear your fabulous clothes!
-Don’t settle for boring & shapeless sweatpants.
+If you love fashion, you should wear your fabulous clothes!
 Wear something unique and have fun with fashion.
 Why bother having amazing clothes if you aren’t going to wear them?

 Even if you only have a few minutes to get ready, it’s not difficult to wear something cute and comfortable to class.
-Resist the urge to throw on sweats!
+Below, we’ve created some super cute and comfy options.

-Here are some examples of outfits that I would wear to class:
+Here are some examples of outfits to wear to class:

 At the end of the day, if you have most of the wardrobe essentials for college girls, then you’re basically good to go when it comes to getting dressed for class.

-Most of the time, a cute pair of jeans, a great top or a little athletic look and some accessories are all you need.
-If you want to wear something more interesting, though, I say go for it!
-I’m all in favor of showing off the clothes you love & self-expression through fashion.
+Most of the time, a cute pair of jeans with a great top or a little athletic look and some accessories are all you need.
+If you want to wear something more interesting, though, we say go for it!
+We’re all in favor of showing off the clothes you love and self-expression through fashion.

-Have fun with it… and just say “No” to the sweats!
+Have fun with it . . . and just say “no” to pajamas!

 What do you think about the “getting dressed for class” debate?
-Would you wear sweatpants to class, or would you never even think of it?
-What would a typical school outfit be for you?
+Would you wear pajamas to class, or would you never even think of it?
+What would a typical college outfit be for you?